procedures for reporting a sexual offense

 Filing Charges on-campus with the Office of Judicial Affairs

 The SCSU Office of Judicial Affairs is responsible for ensuring a fair, just and impartial judicial process for students charged with violation of a law in connection with conduct that also violates the provisions of the Student Code of Conduct.
 The office also provides education and resources to foster respect and civility among all members of the university community.
-Call (203) 392-6188 for information click here.
+Call (203) 392-6188 or for information click here.

-University Disciplinary Procedures Regarding Sexual Assault
+University Disciplinary Procedures Regarding Sexual Misconduct

 In cases of an alleged sexual offense, when the accused is a student, both the victim and the accused are entitled to have others present during a judicial disciplinary hearing.
 You may: